learn-co-curriculum/hs-coding-club-fork-clone/README.md

 There's a little bit of work you have to do to get a lab from Learn intro Nitrous so we can start working!

 For this walk-through, we'll be using the `HTML Playground` Lab.
-This will work for whatever lab or lesson you're trying to work on.
+These steps will work for whatever lab or lesson you're trying to work on.

 ###Step 1: